 What I especially like about the book is that based on facts it shows who the millionaires really are and how that challenges the common perception.
 The book is not a “How to” guide but it describes the strategies to build up wealth slowly through frugality and careful financial planning.

 The book is perfect for those starting with Personal Finance and those interested in long-term financial planning and you can purchase the book for a mere $10 on Amazon.

 I would nonetheless rather recommend it to a more senior audience.
 If you are in your early 20´s your first priority will be on building a solid financial foundation for the future, not reading about how you need to deal financially with your adult children.
 For the “millennials” among us, starting with Rami Sethi´s I Will Teach You To Be Rich is a better option.
 You can even read the first chapter here for free!

 All in all, I enjoyed reading the book and to me, the book is a must-read.

 So friends, what are your thoughts?
-Is your neighbour, high school teach, uncle a Millionaire Next door?
-Have you read the book, what did you think of it?
+Is your neighbor, high school teacher, or your uncle a Millionaire Next door?
+Have you read the book?
+What did you think of it?

 * Salaries above 100 000 USD gross